 Is it worth to become an Uber Driver in Singapore?

-Five weeks ago, I signed up as an Uber Driver using a rented car.
+Five weeks ago, in March 2017, I signed up as an Uber Driver using a rented car.

 Why did I sign up?
 Simple…